SandeepJala94/HackUMass2017/README.md

 Method
 ------
-1. Scrape the internet for Trump's tweets and interview responses.
+1. Use [Selenium][1] to scrape the internet for Trump's tweets and interview responses.
 This data is used to fill TrumpBot's vocabulary.

-2. After finding sources, we used BeautifulSoup to find the desired html elements from the webpages and collected them into a text file.
+2. After finding sources, we used [BeautifulSoup][2] to find the desired html elements from the webpages and collected them into a text file.

-3. We then passed the collected data to a python script that uses nltk to separate each word and label it's part of sentence (i.e. noun, verb, adjective, etc.).
+3. We then passed the collected data to a python script that uses [NLTK][3] to separate each word and label it's part of sentence (i.e. noun, verb, adjective, etc.).

 4. The data is then passed to another python script where it